FIN-032: Collecting, Reporting, and Remitting Virginia Sales Tax

 Exceptions for Collecting Virginia Sales Tax:

-Except as specifically provided in the Virginia Code, Virginia state and local sales tax is not collected on the provision of services.
+Except for tangible services such as restaurant meals and short-term lodging, collection of state and local sales tax is not required for sales of services.
 Some common examples of non-taxable services include, but are not limited to:

 - Professional, insurance, or personal service transactions that involve sales as inconsequential elements which are not charged separately;